curityio/username-password-authenticator/doc/forgot-password.md

 ## Technical Behavior

-The forgot password flow generates a one time token, or nonce.\
+The forgot password flow generates a one time token, or `nonce`.\
 This is included in the above email as a query parameter for the reset password URL.\
 The token and the account ID are then saved in session data, to the configured data source.